Hephaestus-Arm/HephaestusArm2/electronics.md

 GND , 7.5v , Serial
 ```

-NOTE when its in a breadboard it looks reversed, because the image above is looking into the pin holes, but as you assemble it the pin holes face down into the breadboard.
+NOTE when it is plugged into in a breadboard it looks reversed, because the image above is looking into the pin holes, but as you assemble it the pin holes face down into the breadboard.

 <img src="photos/closeup.jpg" width="600">

 ## 4 Servo pinout

-Brown = ground
+Brown = Ground

-red   = 5v from USB
+Red   = 5v from USB

 Yellow = Servo Pulse